coryhouse/graphql/examples/wrap-rest-api/README.md

-# Wrap Your API with GraphQL
+# Wrap Your REST API with GraphQL

 ## What's this about?